andgineer/redis-redirect/README.md

         redis.exceptions.ResponseError: MOVED 4085 10.213.192.152:6379

-With this exception REDIS tells that you should repeat your request for the specified host.
+When Redis returns a MOVED exception, it indicates that the client should repeat its request for the specified host.

-That happens
+This exception can occur in the following situations:

-1) your REDIS configuration just wrong
+1) Your Redis configuration is incorrect.
+In this case, you should fix your Redis settings as the `redis-redirect` cannot help you in this scenario.
-2) you connect to the wrong host
+2) You are connecting to the wrong host.
-3) you are using multi-node REDIS cluster
+For instance, if you're using Amazon managed Redis (ElastiCache), Amazon provides a fixed DNS name for the configuration node and an IP address for the work node.
+The IP address may change in the future.

-First case is just configuration error.
-Fix your settings, for sure the wrapper won't help you.
+In such cases, it's advisable to use the fixed DNS name, which will redirect your request to the correct node.

-Second case could happen if for example you are using Amazon managed REDIS (elastic cache) for which Amazon provides fixed DNS name for configuration node, and just an IP for the work node.
-The IP can change in the future.
+3) You're using a multi-node Redis cluster.
-So you better use this fixed DNS name, but it cannot process requests and will redirect you to the work node.
+4) In this case, you can use the `redis-redirect` to automatically switch between Redis nodes or shards.

-For the third case you could use the wrapper to automatically switch between REDIS nodes (shards of you REDIS data).
+The `redis-redirect` is designed to handle these situations seamlessly and transparently.

 # Installation